Avenida Arequipa

+Name

+The avenue is named after Arequipa, a city in southern Peru.
+It was originally known as Leguía Avenue (Avenida Leguía) after president Augusto B. Leguía.
+When he was overthrown in 1930, it was renamed Revolution Avenue (Avenida de la Revolución), being soon renamed to its current name, after the city from where the uprising was launched.

 History

 The avenue began to be opened at the beginning of the 20th century as a dividing avenue between the Campo de Marte and the Parque de la Reserva.
 In its beginnings, it was the road that linked Lima with the resorts of Barranco and Miraflores.
 It was designed by the Peruvian architect Augusto Benavides Diez Canseco.

-Leguía Avenue

 The avenue in the late 1920s.

+It was officially inaugurated on July 28, 1921, coinciding with the centennial celebrations of Peruvian Independence, and named by Leguía after himself.
+The avenue's first block featured a monumental Moorish-inspired arch donated by the city's Spanish community, which would later be demolished under Óscar R. Benavides.

-Leguía Avenue was created as an integrating axis with the Miraflores balneario, which was already growing as a town, and as a guideline to guide the urban expansion that the capital city was experiencing.
+Leguía Avenue was created as an integrating axis with Miraflores, then a balneario or resort town outside of the city, which was already growing as a town, and as a guideline to guide the urban expansion that the capital city was experiencing.
 Its physiognomy full of gardens and large houses marked it as one of the most aristocratic roads in the city, although a large part of its route still took place between fields of crops.

-Arequipa Avenue

-After the overthrow of Leguía by Luis Miguel Sánchez Cerro, the avenue was named Avenida de la Revolución.
-However, due to its insurgent character, it was decided to rename the avenue, but this time with the name of the city from where Sánchez Cerro's uprising was led: Arequipa.
+In 1930, colonel Luis Miguel Sánchez Cerro launched a successful coup d'état from the city of Arequipa, which soon concluded with the end of Leguía's rule in Lima.
+Following the events, the avenue was renamed as the Avenida de la Revolución.
+However, due to its insurgent character, the avenue was soon renamed again after the city from where Sánchez Cerro's uprising.

+Recent history

-But over the years, the large houses gradually disappeared and the residential air of the avenue was replaced by a large commercial activity among which the educational offer stands out since the avenue houses a large number of pre-university academies, regular schools, institutes of higher education and even universities.
+Over the years, the large houses that once characterised the avenue have gradually disappeared, as has its residential nature.
+It is currently a commercial axis of the city, which includes a large number of educational centres, such as pre-university academies, regular schools, institutes of higher education and universities.